nathanlane/nathanlane.github.io/src/content/post/ffasthackforbigdata.md

   # Start with the data.table object,
   mygiant_datatable %>%

-    # ... transform it into an ff dataframe,
+  #... transform it into an ff dataframe,
-    as.ffdf( . ) %>%
+  as.ffdf(. ) %>%

   # Write the ffdf object using ff's csv writing function.
-    write.csv.ffdf( . , file = "/my/file/path/myfile.csv")
+  write.csv.ffdf(., file = "/my/file/path/myfile.csv")
 {% endhighlight %}

 Note: the type of data table (mygiant_datatable) I was working with was quite simple, composed of only a few numeric columns.
 Thus, coercing the data into an ffdf object was no problemo.

 Of course, in the cheap workaround above, the <code>as.ffdf()</code> adds a costly step (time-wise).
-However, it was well worth the benefit of utilizing the <code>write.csv.ffdf()</code> function ... and worth not crashing *ad nauseum*.
+However, it was well worth the benefit of utilizing the <code>write.csv.ffdf()</code> function... and worth not crashing *ad nauseum*.